Anthony-Nolan/Atlas/README_ManualTesting.md

 To generate the AvE plot:
 1. Launch the verification functions app, and invoke the http-triggered function, `WriteVerificationResultsToFile`; it requires:
   - Verification run ID;
-  - Mismatch count, e.g., submit `1` if you want to verify P(1 mismatch);
-    - Note: the framework does not currently write out individual locus predictions, only cross-loci predictions.
-  - Directory where results CSV file should be written out to.
+  - Directory where CSV files should be written out to.
-    - The filename will be auto-generated to contain the verification run ID and the mismatch count.
+    - Filenames will be auto-generated to contain the verification run ID, mismatch count, and locus name (or "CrossLoci" for P(x/10) predictions).
     - Any existing file in the specified directory with the same name will be overwritten without warning.
     - Reminder: any backslashes in the path should be escaped, i.e., `C:\\dir\\subdir`.
   - See Swagger UI for exact request model.